Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	3. Netherlands - 44%

 Do note that showing a favor for one side doesn't necessarily mean a heavy leaning on the other.
-While Poland has the least percentage who say social media has been bad for politics in their country, it is the third-highest who say it’s been a good thing.
-Malaysia on the other hand is the sixth-least to say that social media has been bad, and is second-highest to say it has been good.
-But the countries that heavily say social media has been bad for politics in their country are also the least to say it has been good.
+While **Poland has the least percentage who say social media has been bad for politics in their country, it is the third-highest who say it’s been a good thing**. **Malaysia on the other hand is the sixth-least to say that social media has been bad, and is second-highest to say it has been good**.
+But the **countries that heavily say social media has been bad for politics in their country are also the least to say it has been good**.

 The authors note that having **perceived influence in politics makes one more likely to say that social media has been good for politics**.
 They stated that 62% of Belgians that say they have an influence in politics also think that social media has been good for politics in their country, contrast to 44% who agree and say they have little-to-no influence on politics.

 #### More active social media users see social media as good

+Figure 3:
 ![[Active Posters See Social Media as Good.png]]

-In all countries surveyed, those who post about political issues on social media say that democracy has been good in their countries.
+In all countries surveyed, **those who post about political issues on social media say that democracy has been good in their countries**.
 The biggest gap is in Israel where 72% who rarely or never post agree, whereas 93% who do post sometimes or often say the same.
 The smallest gap is in Japan where 64% of rarely-or-never-post users agree and 71% who do post say the same.

 #### Potential positives
 ##### Social Media informs citizens about current events

+Figure 4:
 ![[Social Media Informs Citizens.png]]

-The first two possible good outcomes is whether social media has made people **more informed about events domestically and internationally**, and the **median amount who agree is 73% in both questions**.
-Those who agree domestically are highly-correlated to agree internationally.
+The first two possible good outcomes is whether social media has made people **more informed about events domestically and internationally**, and the **median amount who agree is 73% in both questions**. **Those who agree domestically are highly correlated to agree internationally**.

 **Highest** percentage who say it has made people **more** informed:
 	1. Sweden - 85%